bkw777/dl2/co2ba.md

  execba - Create a launcher NAME.BA - for NEC
  savem  - Save NAME.CO - for TANDY, Kyotronic, Olivetti
  bsave  - Save NAME.CO - for NEC
+ time   - Just show how many seconds it took the loader to run
  ```
  Otherwise if the option is not given, or any other value than these, the loader will only print a message showing the Top, End, and Exec addresses of the loaded binary.